Wildapfel/Wildapfel/README.md

 # *Welcome to my Github* :collision:

 Hey people,
-I have a background in Bioinformatics and enjoy coding.
+I enjoy coding and have a background in Bioinformatics.

 **Languages**
 <p align="left">